taylankabbani/Streaming-Pipeline/README.md

 2. ** workorder API**: Will stream data from `workorder.json` folder in the data_source dir.
 Will stream using endpoint.
 Access it using: http://192.168.0.1:5000/stream_data_workorder

-### Kafka
+### Pipeline
-This section describes the Kafak component in the Pipeline.
+This section describes the component in the Pipeline.

 #### KafkaAdmin:
 connects to the kafka cluster and performs different admin functions such as create, delete topics, also kafka config can be set such as partition number (`Default 3`) and replication factor (`Default 1`).